+It’s located about three miles from downtown off Fish Creek Falls Road.
+Summer activities include hiking and biking.
 In the winter, Fish Creek Falls freezes over transforming into recreation for ice climbers.
 During any given day in winter, you’ll find folks climbing up the face of the falls.
-The trail also makes great snowshoeing.
-Summer activities include hiking and biking.
+The trail also makes great for snowshoeing.

-There are two main hiking trails from the parking lot.
-Learn about hiking each route, one of which was designated a national recreation trail in 1979.
+There are two main hiking trails from the parking lot:

-- The other trail is the 1/4 mile Overlook Trail.
-It passes through an aspen forest to just above the falls.
+- Overlook Trail – The other trail is the 1/4 mile Overlook Trail.
+It passes through an aspen forest just above the falls.
 This is the easier hike.
-From the bridge if you keep going on the National Rec Trail you’ll reach Long Lake in 5 miles.
+From the bridge, if you keep going on the National Rec Trail you’ll reach Long Lake in 5 miles.

 If you’re interested in snowshoeing, read our post on winter hiking at Fish Creek Falls.